Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

-Thus BoW considers the number of descriptors belonging to each codebook $\vec{c}_{k}$ (\emph{i.e.} 0-order feature statistics), then BoW representation is the concatenation of all mapped vectors:
+Thus BoW considers the number of descriptors belonging to each $c_{k}$ (\emph{i.e.} 0-order feature statistics), so the BoW representation is the concatenation of all mapped vectors:

-BoW representation is the histogram of the number of local descriptors assigned to each visual word, so that its dimension is equal to the number of centroids.
-This method is simple to implement to encode local descriptors, such as convolutional feature maps \cite{li2016exploiting}, \cite{mohedano2016bags}, \cite{kulkarni2015hybrid}.
-However, the embedded vectors are high dimensional and sparse, which are not well suited to large-scale datasets in terms of efficiency.
+BoW is simple to implement the encoding of local descriptors, such as convolutional feature maps \cite{li2016exploiting},\cite{mohedano2016bags} or fully-connected activations \cite{zheng2016accurate},\cite{zhang2019effective}, or to encode regional descriptors \cite{mishchuk2017working},\cite{mukherjee2020bag}.
+Mukherjee \etal \cite{mukherjee2020bag} extract image patches based on information entropy and feed into a pre-trained VGG-16, then use BoW to embed and aggregate the patch-level descriptors from a fully-connected layer.
+Embedded BoW vectors are typically high-dimensional and sparse, so not well suited to large-scale datasets in terms of the mentioned efficiency challenge.

 VLAD \cite{jegou2010aggregating} stores the sum of residuals for each visual word.
-Specifically, similar to BoW, it generates $K$ visual word centroids, then each feature $\vec{x}_{t}$ is assigned to its nearest visual centroid $ \vec{c}_{k} $ and computes the difference ($\vec{x}_{t} - \vec{c}_{k}$):
+Similar to BoW, it generates $K$ visual word centroids, then each feature $a_{r}$ is assigned to its nearest visual centroid $ c_{k} $: